inverse/personal-site/_posts/2023-11-04-decrypt-additiona-luks-encrypted-volumes-on-boot.md

 /dev/mapper/luks-978ed2e3-f056-44a9-91ce-d91576047abe  /mnt/stuff ext4    rw,relatime   0    2
 ```

-And that was it - when I rebooted my machine I could see the drive being decrypted and was available at the defined mount point as `/mnt/stuff`.
+And that was it, once I rebooted the computer I could see the drive being decrypted and was available at the defined mount point as `/mnt/stuff`.

 [0]: https://endeavouros.com/